Introduction

 Backup

-Select a driver in 2 and then click Next 3 to select a destination.
-The drivers you can select include the installed driver, the drivers that are present in Windows, and the drivers that we have online.
+Select a driver in 2, and then click Next 3 to select a destination.
+The drivers you can select include the installed driver, the drivers that are present in Windows, and the drivers that are available online.

 The version number and release date are listed on the right side of each driver.